Functional Medicine Suggestions for Better Sleep

 Achieving better sleep can lead to many health improvements.
-This list of suggestions for better sleep is not meant to be implemented in its entirety.
+Here we’ve provided a list of suggestions from a functional medicine perspective for better sleep.
+Please note, this list is not meant to be implemented in its entirety.
 Instead, pick 3–4 changes to implement to improve sleep quality.

 - Avoid alcohol (wine, beer, and hard liquor) within 3 hours of bedtime.

 - Avoid caffeine-containing beverages or foods after 2 pm; if sensitive to caffeine, avoid it after 12 noon.
 (These items include Pepsi, Coke, Mountain Dew; tea, coffee, lattes, and chocolate; coffee- or espresso-containing ice creams or desserts).
 Read the labels of everything you eat and drink!

 - Avoid Sudafed or other decongestant cold medicines at night.